collective/collective.profiler/README.txt

 collective.profiler is a tool that helps developers to analyze code performance.
 It patch code via an zcml declaration.
+It use the very good **profilehooks** package in internal. collective.profiler is just an interface to this tool

-There is two directive :
+There is two directives :

- * timecall -> give you the number of seconds by calls
+* **timecall** -> give you the number of seconds by calls

 Example ::